UniMath/agda-unimath/src/order-theory/closed-intervals-total-orders.lagda.md

 {{#concept "closed interval" disambiguation="in a total order" Agda=closed-interval-Total-Order}}
 in a [total order](order-theory.total-orders.md) `X` is a [subtype](foundation.subtypes.md) of `X` with elements `x` and `y` with `x ≤ y` such that the subtype contains every element `z` such that `x ≤ z ∧ z ≤ y`.
-(We choose the convention of not considering the empty subtype to be a closed interval.)
+Note, in particular, that we thus consider closed intervals to be inhabited by convention.

 Equivalently, a closed interval is a total order is a [closed interval](order-theory.closed-intervals-posets.md) in the underlying